Paradise.

 Tasha, Chrissy and Jeremy got a great video of the Tusker chasing them down the road, complete with Chrissy's screams and hilarious commentary.
 Apparently their driver thought that their reactions were priceless (he’s probably been in the situation a million times before) and would slow down to let the elephant catch up before zooming off again.
 He was laughing the whole time.

 Unfortunately, I didn't get any photos of the big guy (not enough time between not crapping my pants and finding my camera), but I did a get a picture of another, tamer, male in musth for comparison.
 You can try to imagine him as the charger.
 Male elephants in musth have a gland near their eye that drips this pheromone loaded stuff down their face (which you can make out in the second picture).
 Musth makes them go absolutely batshit crazy, which is why that particular male was so keen on crushing a Jeep.
+If the elephant that goes into musth is part of a herd, no other animals will go into it at the same time.
+It's a dominance thing.

 After that happened, the rest of the trip went by smoothly, with no near run-ins with the wildlife.
 Once the safaris were over, we'd come back to a good home cooked meal, some plaintain chips and sit around the fire.
 One day, we made a visit to one of the ranger's homes and drank ginger tea with him and his wife.
 They were a lovely couple; the wife reminded me a lot of my mother.
 She talked about how a lot of rangers have trouble finding wives who will follow them out into the wilderness.
 A lot of rangers may not even marry because they don't want to always leave their wives at home in the suburbs or cities.
 But she loved the forest, and was happy to follow her husband out there and work with the plants and animals.
 She was a botanist.
 This particular ranger had won a prestigious national award for his work planting trees all across the area.
 He had planted upwards of 300,000 which would provide new habitats to tons of animals and insects.
 The couple was so full of pride and were obviously very supportive of each other.